glauberrleite/musical-led-cube/README.md

-# musical-led-cube
+# Musical LED Cube
-A RGB LED Cube that follows the music
+A RGB LED Cube that follows the music through its audio spectrum.